AlTeleg/cloud-storage/README.md

 # Cloud Storage Application

 Welcome to the Cloud Storage Application repository!
 This application allows you to store and manage files in the cloud.

+File preview is supported for following extensions:
-'pdf', 'docx', 'png', 'xlsx', 'jpeg', 'gif', 'bmp', 'csv', 'mp4', 'webm', 'mp3' and 'txt' file extensions preview is supported!
+'pdf', 'docx', 'png', 'xlsx', 'jpeg', 'gif', 'bmp', 'csv', 'mp4', 'webm', 'mp3' and 'txt'.

 ## Deployment Instructions
 ```shell